cityofaustin/census2020/gatsby/README.md

 - `npm run clean` removes the built static file directories `.cache/` and `public/`

 ## Testing on Local Development
 Census2020 uses [Cypress.io](https://cypress.io) for testing.
-Cypress.io is a well supported testing framework that is friendly and readable for developers and engineers alike.
-If this is your first time working with Cypress, you can read about writing tests (here)[https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Add-a-test-file]
+If this is your first time working with Cypress, the official documentation is beginner-friendly and comprehensive.
+You can find it [here](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Add-a-test-file)

-To run your tests, there are currently two following commands:
-- `npm run test:e2e` This command starts up the server, and then opens up cypress to run your tests.
-- `npm run cy:open` This command opens up cypress and allows you to execute tests.
-Use this command if you already have the server running in a different terminal session.

 To add a new test to Census2020, you can create a new file in the `./cypress/e2e` folder.
 Cypress uses a `*_spec.js` naming convention, i.e. `examples_spec.js` or `home_spec.js`.
 Cypress uses Mocha/Chai for its assertion library, and JQuery syntax for searching the DOM.
-You can read more [here.](https://docs.cypress.io)
+You can read more about Cypress [here.](https://docs.cypress.io)

+To run your tests, there are currently two following commands:

+1. `npm run test:e2e` This command starts up the server, and then opens up cypress to run your tests.

+2. `npm run cy:open` This command opens up cypress and allows you to execute tests.
+Use this command if you already have the server running in a different terminal session.

 ## Why